-The PEERS in Public Records Survey results are in and being analyzed!
-This online survey (from GovQA – provider of cloud-based public records workflow software) was created to shed light on the key public records priorities across state and local governments for the coming year.
+The Inaugural PEERS in Public Records Survey from GovQA was created to shed light on the key public records priorities across state and local governments for the coming year.

 We received 320 submissions from public records custodians working in 257 unique agencies all across the country.
-Here are some of the early results:
+See results below.

 What were the highest (and lowest) priorities across all respondents?